nhortontech/Network-Automation-Skills/README.md

 # Network-Automation-Skills
-A dedicated repository to practice Networking and Networking Automation related skills
+A dedicated repository to practice Networking and Networking Automation related skills.

+This repository contains files that that automate various tasks related to my private Azure Tenancy for the sake of production-level operational experience with the integration of Git & Continuous Integration/Deployment Pipelines to Cloud Networks & Infrastructure.
+Some files contain scripts that can be ran on both restricted and private, unrestricted, networks as my troubleshooting was often done in both environments.
+This will be made obvious in the file.

 # backup_router.py